Jai-Chiranji-07/nexora-hubspot-enterprise-implementation/docs/00_Project_Planning/04_Pricing_Model.md

 Nexora follows a tiered subscription model with both monthly and annual billing options.

-This approach allows businesses of different sizes to adopt the platform while creating natural opportunities for upgrades, renewals, and expansion.
+This approach enables businesses of different sizes to adopt the platform while creating natural opportunities for upgrades, renewals, expansion, and long-term customer success.

 ---